-As an emerging issue of both national and international importance, biosecurity provides many career opportunities in government agencies, spear-headed by the regulatory authority the Ministry for Primary Industries.
-You may also find work in Crown Research Institutes and in ministries concerned with conservation, the environment, agriculture and forestry.
-District and regional councils also may employ biologists to manage invading organisms.
+As an emerging issue of both national and international importance, biosecurity provides many career opportunities in Aotearoa government agencies, spearheaded by the regulatory authority Manatū Ahu Matua | Ministry for Primary Industries.
+You may also find work in Crown Research Institutes and in ministries concerned with conservation, the environment, agriculture, and forestry.

-Find out more about what you can do with a degree in Biosecurity.
+Find out more about what you can do with a degree from UC.

-University of Canterbury | Te Whare Wānanga o Waitaha
+Te Whare Wānanga o Waitaha | University of Canterbury

 Private Bag 4800

 Choose an area that you are interested in and learn how UC's extensive range of study options can let you study what you want to.